diodechain/website/_posts/2025-12-31-diode-collab-update-december.md

 ---

-The Diode Collab app made strong improvements throughout November, delivering valuable improvements across versions v1.18.8 through v1.18.13.
+The Diode Collab app made strong improvements throughout December, delivering valuable improvements across versions v1.18.8 through v1.18.13.

 **Reduced Memory Usage**
 <br> Memory usage in the app has been decreased by around 50%, increasing the performance of the app noticeably for most users.